dynobase-icon

 DocumentDB

 Amazon DocumentDB is a fully managed NoSQL database built for managing JSON data models.
-It offers a fully scalable, low latency service to manage mission-critical MongoDB workloads.
-It automatically replicates six copies of your data across 3 availability zones to offer a 99.99% availability.
-Additionally, it can serve millions of requests per second, enabling developers to build highly available and low latency applications.
+It offers a fully scalable, low-latency service to manage mission-critical MongoDB workloads.
+It automatically replicates six copies of your data across three availability zones to offer a 99.99% availability.
+Additionally, it can serve millions of requests per second, enabling developers to build highly available and low-latency applications.
+DocumentDB is designed to be compatible with MongoDB, making it easier for developers to migrate their existing MongoDB applications to AWS.

 DynamoDB and DocumentDB: Shared Attributes

 Apart from both databases being NoSQL, these services can scale up on demand to query large datasets within a few milliseconds.
-Additionally, AWS fully manages these two services.
-Therefore, developers do not need to provision and manage SSDs, and storage clusters.
+Additionally, AWS fully manages these two services, so developers do not need to provision and manage SSDs and storage clusters.

-However, these services are different in terms of the data storage model.
+However, these services differ in terms of the data storage model.
 For example, DocumentDB does not support a key-value data model, while DynamoDB supports it.
-Hence, DynamoDB can scale horizontally, making DynamoDB a more scalable service than DocumentDB.
+Hence, DynamoDB can scale horizontally, making it a more scalable service than DocumentDB.

 Furthermore, DynamoDB can store petabytes of data in a table with a 400KB per item constraint.
-But, DocumentDB has a maximum storage limit of 64 TiB (tebibyte) for the database.
+In contrast, DocumentDB has a maximum storage limit of 64 TiB (tebibyte) for the database.

 DynamoDB vs DocumentDB: Performance & Latency